Which Countries Cost Americans the Most for a Visa?

 Located along the Gulf of Guinea on Africa’s west coast, the business capital of Nigeria offers one of the easiest visa requirements of all African nations.
 However, convenience can come at a price.
 In the case of Nigeria, that price is along the tune of $230.

-Travelers wishing to travel to Nigeria can fill out and submit their applications online, as well as pay with a confirmed money order.
-However, the fees add up throughout the process.
-The fee for a two-year tourist visa to Nigeria is $180, followed by a $20 fee from their payment partner, and a $30 processing fee from the Embassy.
-Finally, for those who want their applications expedited, an additional $85 fee will apply, bringing the grand total to $315.
+If you want to visit Nigeria, you can submit your application online and pay with a confirmed money order.
+But prepare to pay, because the fees add up as you move through the application.
+The fee for a two-year tourist visa to Nigeria is $180, followed by a $20 fee from their payment partner, and a $30 processing fee from the embassy.
+If you need your visa expedited expedited, an additional $85 fee will apply, bringing the grand total to $315.

 Even though the application can be managed and paid for online, this does not exempt travelers from certain pre-requisite activities.
-In addition to having a confirmed airline ticket and hotel reservations, travelers to Nigeria must also have a letter from a host accepting... immigration responsibility for the visitor.
-Finally, the traveler must also submit proof of finances, in order to prove they will be able to support themselves during their time in the country.
+In addition to having a confirmed airline ticket and hotel reservations, travelers to Nigeria must also have a letter from a host accepting immigration responsibility for the visitor.
+Finally, you must also submit proof of finances, in order to prove they will be able to support themselves during their time in the country.

 Russia: Up to $540 Visa for Americans

-Finally, one of the most restricted countries to western travelers also comes with the highest price to enter, in both cash and requirements.
-Those traveling to Russia potentially face the most expensive visa available to American travelers, especially for those who wish to visit the nation more than once during the validity of their documents.
+One of the most restricted countries to western travelers also comes with the highest price to enter.
+Those traveling to Russia potentially face the most expensive visa available to American travelers, especially if you plan on visiting more than once under the same visa.

-In order to apply for a tourist visa, travelers must have six months of validity on their passport before... applying, and must submit proof of invitation from a tour operator registered with the Federal Tourism Administration.
-If the passport application were not enough, those who are flagged by the system could face additional questioning from Russian officials, which could include a formal entry interview and requests for bank statements, employment confirmation, proof of travel insurance, and a certified document outlining the traveler’s family.
+In order to apply for a tourist visa, you will need have six months of validity on your passport before applying, and must submit proof of invitation from a tour operator registered with the Federal Tourism Administration.
+If your passport is flagged for any reason, you could face additional questioning from Russian officials, including a formal entry interview and requests for bank statements, employment confirmation, proof of travel insurance, and a certified document outlining the traveler’s family.

 Before seeing the world, every traveler should check the entry requirements of their future destination, as visa requirements can change overnight.
 In addition, all travelers should be prepared to pay ahead of time, as many counties that require visas for future travels often costs a healthy sum of both time and money.